 Upon completion of law school, Jeff served as a law clerk to Honorable Paul T. Koenig, Jr., the Honorable Paul Innes, and the Honorable Bill Mathesisus in the Superior Court of New Jersey.

-- Obtained $1.8 million arbitration award on a breach of contract claim.
-Successfully defended former employee’s counterclaims, including breach of contract, constructive discharge, and defamation.
+- Obtained a $1.8 million arbitration award on behalf of an employer in a breach of contract action.
+Successfully defended against the former employee’s counterclaims, including breach of contract, constructive discharge, and defamation.

-- Obtained $1.1 million arbitration award on a breach of contract claim.
-Successfully defended former employee’s counterclaims, including fraudulent inducement, negligent misrepresentation, breach of contract and defamation.
+- Obtained a $1.1 million arbitration award on behalf of an employer in a breach of contract action.
+Successfully defended against the former employee’s counterclaims, including fraudulent inducement, negligent misrepresentation, breach of contract, and defamation.

-- Obtained $965,000 arbitration award on a breach of contract claim.
-Successfully defended former employee’s counterclaims for wrongful termination, defamation, tortious interference, and violation of the Lanham Act.
+- Obtained a $965,000 arbitration award on behalf of an employer in a breach of contract action.
+Successfully defended against the former employee’s counterclaims for wrongful termination, defamation, tortious interference, and violation of the Lanham Act.